 You can find us in the center of campus, close enough to walk to church from most residence halls and apartments.
-We have three identical Sunday services at 9:30am, 11am, and 5pm.
+We have three identical Sunday services at 9am, 10:45am, and a 7:30pm prayer service.
 Every Sunday experience includes worshipping with music and prayer, engaging with Scripture through preaching and teaching, taking communion as a Body of believers, and collecting an offering to be used for various missions and needs both in our community and around the world.
 We desire to create an atmosphere of worship that is accessible for everyone in the Campus House community to meet with the Lord together.
 Our heart is that Sundays would be a weekly re-connection to each other, to the gospel at work in our individual stories, and to the grace and truth of Jesus.

 God wants to give us life, but we can only receive this life if we spend time with Him and receive from Him; reading and meditating on Scripture, confessing our sins and sharing our struggles with each other, and praying for and with people to experience His restoration.

 We believe Scripture to be the inspired, accurate, timeless, powerful, epic storyline of God's creation, pursuit, and restoration.
 Ultimately God has revealed Himself to us through His Son, Jesus, and as we respond to Him, He makes His presence known to us in the intimacy and power of the Holy Spirit.